informalsystems/modelator-py/samples/usage.md

 ### Nuance

 The tool should be able to handle partial TLC outputs (if you hit `ctrl+c` while it was running, for example).
 The tool cannot handle lasso shaped traces yet (for temporal property violations).
+The tool _can_ handle multiple traces (generated when using TLC's `continue` feature, for example).

+### FAQ

+1. You can dump various formats using TLC's `-dumpTrace` flag.
+Why does this exist?\
+This was written before that flag existed.
+This tool also supports multiple traces
+2. Is this fast?\
+Not really: it will take a while to extract traces with hundreds of thousands of states.
+If you're doing that you're likely doing model-based testing.
+For regular users, the speed is fine.
+3. Why don't you parse the `TTrace` files that TLC outputs instead of parsing stdout?\
+It probably should be done that way!